eyhuynh/307VocalHarmonizer/index.md

 ## References
 Cycling ‘74.
 (2018).
 Max 7.3.5.

 Lerch, A. (2012).
 Instantaneous features.
-In <i>An Introduction to Audio Content Analysis: Applications in Signal Processing and Music Informatics</i> (31–70).
+In An Introduction to Audio Content Analysis: Applications in Signal Processing and Music Informatics (31–70).
 Hoboken, New Jersey: John Wiley & Sons Inc.

 MathWorks.
 (2018).
 MATLAB.